 What is the cost of the Spain Golden Visa to get citizenship?

 The Spain Golden Visa cost depends on what investment option you select.
-For the Spain real estate visa option, you will need to purchase real estate with a minimum value of €500,000.
-You can invest in more than one property, whether commercial or residential.
+For the Spain real estate visa option, you will need to purchase real estate that costs €500,000 minimum.
+You can invest in residential or commercial property.

 Another option would be to make a bank deposit of at least €1 million or invest €1 million in shares of Spanish businesses.
 You can also contribute €2 million in public debt securities.